 - CEO or CEO-designated personnel contact information including name, email address, telephone number, and physical mailing address, i.e. not a post-office box

 - Description of the event (examples provided above) associated with the reason for requesting the exception or extension

 - A date when the LTCH believes that it will again be able to submit LTCH QRP data and a justification for the proposed date

-CMS will provide a written acknowledgment upon receipt of the exception and extension request.
-CMS will notify the CEO or CEO-designated contact provided in the request with the decision via USPS mail and/or email.
+CMS will provide a written acknowledgment upon receipt of the exception or extension request.
+CMS will notify the CEO or CEO-designated contact provided in the request with the decision via email.

 For additional assistance, LTCHs may submit questions related to the reconsideration or exception and extension request to: LTCHQRPReconsiderations@cms.hhs.gov.